Memoirs...

 GRANADA ROADSHOW - This was the first incarnation of a programme with this name.
 We sang in two episodes.
 One was filmed on a pier at Blackpool when we sang a sea song, and I had a stuffed parrot on my shoulder.
 The second episode was filmed in Kirby Lonsdale where we were dressed as country yokels to sing a version of "Bridgwater Fair".
 I also remember the Liverpool Scene doing a blues, with Adrian Henri singing "You make me feel like a wellington filled with blood."

-FAITH AND HENRY Whilst at the Octagon we were asked to write and play the music for a TV play set in Bolton.
+FAITH AND HENRY - Whilst at the Octagon we were asked to write and play the music for a TV play set in Bolton.
 Produced by Kenith Trodd and directed by Jack Gold.
 As a twenty-one year old it was exciting going to London to play in sync with the film footage.
+Here'a sample of one of the demos we did for it, showing the music speeding up and down with the action on screen:

 We stayed on at the Octagon to do "Charlie Came To Our Town" (by Alan Plater), "The Hollow Crown," "Work Is The Curse Of The Drinking Classes" and finally a show we wrote ourselves - "It Brings Good Cheer."
 Then we went our separate ways.